The 7 Best Empower Alternatives

 - Cash management

-We've chosen several alternatives apps and software providers that specialize in one of these categories that you can use if Personal Capital isn't for you.
+We've chosen several alternatives apps and software providers that specialize in one of these categories that you can use if Empower isn't for you.

 1. Best For Creating Budgets: YNAB

-Out of all the budgeting apps on the market, YNAB, or You Need A Budget, is one of the more popular alternatives to Personal Capital.
-But YNAB's focus is on budgeting, whereas Personal Capital simply includes various budgeting tools and calculators, as well as other features.
+Out of all the budgeting apps on the market, YNAB, or You Need A Budget, is one of the more popular alternatives to Empower.
+But YNAB's focus is on budgeting, whereas Empower simply includes various budgeting tools and calculators, as well as other features.

 With YNAB, the philosophy is that every dollar needs a job.
 The app assigns tasks for your entire income, which can include paying off debt, building up your emergency fund, paying bills, and discretionary spending.
 If you're trying to become debt free as fast as possible, this style of budgeting could be for you.